What Is the Oldest Company in the World

 One of the first temples Kongō Gumi built was [Hōryū-ji (法隆寺)].
 It is recognized as the oldest existing wooden building in the world.

-For 1,400 years, Kongō Gumi specialized in temple construction, passed down through generations.
-In 2006, facing financial trouble, it was acquired by Takamatsu Construction, but continues as a subsidiary still doing temple work.
+For more than 1,400 years, Kongō Gumi specialized in temple construction as an independent family business, passed down through generations.
+In 2006, facing financial trouble, it was acquired by the Takamatsu Construction Group and became a subsidiary.
+That ended its long independence, but the name and the temple-building tradition carry on.

 Kongō Gumi is not an isolated case.
 Japan has around 33,000 companies older than 100 years = more than 50% of the world’s total.
 Companies older than 500 years = about 30, mostly Japanese.
 Companies older than 1,000 years = 7 to 9, almost all Japanese.